 All graduate students are eligible to apply to teach discussion or laboratory sections taught as part of select courses taught by a permanent or visiting faculty member.
 Faculty members cannot offer guarantees of employment.
 A valid application must be made by the posted deadline.
 The names of all eligible applicants are circulated to teaching faculty for them to nominate a single GSI.
 If a course has more than one GSI position, the department assigns additional GSI positions according to established priorities, to fulfill terms of departmental graduate support.
 In exceptional cases, the first choice of a faculty member may not be offered a position.

-All first-time GSIs are required to enroll in or have previously completed Anthropology 300, a seminar in teaching in anthropology offered each fall semester, and must also attend the university GSI Conference in fall or spring, and complete the online course on Ethics within the first weeks of the semester.
-The GSI salary scale varies with experience, starting with Step I (up to four semesters of university teaching experience) and advancing to Step 2 (for two more semesters) and finally Step 3.
+All first-time GSIs are required to enroll in or have previously completed Anthropology 375, a seminar in teaching in anthropology offered each fall semester, and must also attend the university GSI Conference in fall or spring, and complete the online course on GSI Ethics within the first weeks of the semester.
+The GSI salary scale varies with experience.
 Graduate Division rules state that no student may teach more than twelve semesters.

 The department assigns graduate students to assist in grading in courses that meet an established threshold for enrollment and do not have assigned GSIs.
 While instructors normally can designate who they would like to employ, they cannot guarantee employment.
 Prospective Readers must apply by the posted deadline and must be eligible for department support and meet priority guidelines.

 Readers are required to attend lectures, for which they are paid, and must hold limited office hours when graded work is returned to consult with students.